natecook/jennajuby/site/content/post/charleston-sc.md

 date: 'Mon, 30 Oct 2017 16:48:41 +0000'
 description: >-
-  I've been to the beautiful city of Charleston South Carolina over 20 times and needless to say I'm yet to get sick of it!
+  I've been to the beautiful city of Charleston South Carolina over 20 times and needless to say I'm yet to get sick of it.
+This city is not only beautiful and charming but it's food scene is unreal!
 image: >-
   https://djh82r8xhqebh.cloudfront.net/uploads/2017/10/CharlestonSpring2017_Blog-35.jpg
 ---